mlopezza/stroke-prediction/README.md

 ##### Standardization

-- A review of the dataset indentified numerous inconsistencies within the labels and values such as string capitalization, and float decimal length.
+- A review of the dataset identified numerous inconsistencies within the labels and values such as string capitalization, and float decimal length.
 These inconsistencies were standardized prior to analysis and are detailed below:

   - The Residence column title was capitalized while other column titles were not; this was corrected.
   - Some feature values such as work_type, smoking_status, ever_married, and residence were kept with the first letter capitalized, as in the original dataset.